pawelzny/pawelzny.github.io/_posts/2018-02-19-sentry-with-django-and-celery.md

 date: 2018-02-19 15:12:00 +0200
 categories: [python, celery, logging, django]
 tags: [python, django, sentry]
+description: >-
+  How to use Sentry logging service in Django project with Celery.
 ---

 Sentry is a service for errors log gathering and aggregation.